pinkpong111/network-architecture-theory/README.md

 **If a decision's impact scope exceeds the agent's decision scope → escalate to upper layer.**

 > **What happens if a lower agent attempts High-Context processing beyond its resolution:** The agent lacks sufficient context to evaluate competing interpretations.
 It either forces a single interpretation (losing valid alternatives) or oscillates between interpretations without convergence.
-In single-agent terms, this is equivalent to early Transformer layers attempting semantic disambiguation with only token-level features — the result is token-level bias, where "bank" is always resolved as "financial institution" regardless of context because the layer lacks the resolution to consider alternatives.
+(See Section 9: early-layer semantic disambiguation with only token-level features.)

 ### 3.4 Scope Classification